chastitywhiterose/Walking-the-Rainbow-Bridge/book/Walking-the-Rainbow-Bridge.md

 ---

-In a similar way, I think true power is to be able to do better than violence.
+Similarly, I think true power is to be able to do better than violence.
 Instead, we can educate, we can peacefully protest, and we can write and record ideas that live long after we die.
 Which reminds me, I have one more quote to share for this chapter.

 ---